#561, 7620 Elbow Dr. SWCalgary, AB T2V 1K2Canada

 First of all, let’s clear up any confusion by saying that these days the words spa and hot tub refer to the same thing.
 They tend to be used interchangeably.

-A hot tub is a large tub or small pool filled with hot water, with built-in jetted water systems for relaxation, massage, pleasure and entertaining.
+A hot tub is a large tub or small pool filled with hot water, with built-in jetted water systems for relaxation, massage, pleasure and entertainment.
 It is usually large enough to It will generally be installed outdoors, either inground or built into a raised platform.
 Some hot tubs are designed to be free-standing in the style of the classic wooden hot tubs of the 60s and 70s.

 A hot tub incorporates its own internal water heating system.